The Nurture Factor: Supporting better environments and learning for two-year-olds

 In light of current and future plans for providing funded Early Learning and Childcare for two-year-olds, there is a need to ensure that our focus is on leading high quality provision delivered by sensitive, skilled, committed and knowledgeable staff.
 As the number of hours of Early Learning and Childcare continues to increase, and the age of funded entitlement for children becomes younger, we must ensure that quality is not compromised and that we pay special attention to the particular learning and development needs of children, in line with their age and stage.

 Although we recognise that children are individuals and develop at different rates, the overall developmental changes between children who have just passed their second birthday and children who have almost reached their third birthday, are enormous.

-• How do we create and support effective environments for 2 year old children?
+- How do we create and support effective environments for two-year-old children?

 As well as looking at layouts and resources, we will also consider the importance of schemas, including:

 - How can we best support and understand children’s learning and development through schemas?

 - How do we work with parents and carers so that schemas support, enrich and improve the home learning environment, which is especially important for vulnerable two-year-olds?

 This training is delivered on behalf of Children in Scotland by Early Years Scotland (EYS)—the leading national third sector organisation for children pre-birth to 5.